I’m a Recovering Fitness Junkie

 Of course, I want to be connected to the rest of the world.
 But I want to be connected to it on my terms, and only when I’m ready to give it my full attention.

-Till then, I’ve chosen to try and put my attention on whatever it is I’m doing in the moment.
+Till then, I’m trying to put my attention on whatever it is I’m doing in the moment.